Measurement-induced nonlocal entanglement in a hot, strongly-interacting atomic system

-We test for long-range singlets by applying a weak gradient $B' \equiv d|B|/dz$ during the cw probing process.
-As shown in Fig.~\ref{fig:SingletPrinciplesSetupAndData} {\bf a)}, bottom, singlets with separation $\Delta z$ will convert into triplets and back at angular frequency\cite{UrizarPRA2013} $\Omega = \gamma B' \Delta z$.
-The range $\delta \Delta z$ of induced separations then induces a range $\delta \Omega = \gamma B' \delta \Delta z$ which describes a relaxation rate.
-In Fig.~\ref{fig:SingletPrinciplesSetupAndData} {\bf d)} we show the KF-estimated $|\Delta {\bf \Espin}|^2$ as a function of $B'$ and of time since the last data point, which clearly shows faster relaxation toward a thermal state with increasing $B'$.
-For $\Delta z$ on the order of a wavelength, as would describe sub-radiant states, this gives $\delta \Omega \sim \SI{1}{\per\second}$, even at the largest gradient $B' = \SI{57.2}{\nano\tesla\per\milli\meter}$.
-This clearly disagrees with observations and we conclude the singlets cannot all be short-range.
-In contrast, if any pair of atoms is equally likely to form a singlet, the r.m.s. separation $\Delta z = L/\sqrt{24}$ implies $\delta \Omega \sim \SI{1e4}{\per\second}$ for $B' = \SI{57.2}{\nano\tesla\per\milli\meter}$.
-Considering the simplicity of the model used here, this plausibly agrees with the observed additional relaxation (relative to $B'=0$) of $\SI{2.7e3}{\per\second}$, found by an exponential fit.
-We conclude the typical singlet separation is indeed several millimeters, which is tens of thousands times the nearest-neighbour distance.
+We test for long-range singlet-type entanglement by applying a weak gradient $B' \equiv d|B|/dz$ during the cw probing process.
+A magnetic field gradient, if present, causes differential Larmor precession that converts low-noise singlets into high-noise triplets, providing evidence of long-range entanglement.
+For example, singlets with separation $\Delta z$ will convert into triplets and back at angular frequency \cite{UrizarPRA2013} $\Omega = \gamma B' \Delta z$.
+The range $\delta \Delta z$ of induced separations then induces a range $\delta \Omega = \gamma B' \delta \Delta z$ of conversion frequencies, which describes a relaxation rate.
+In Fig.~\ref{NewGradient} we show the KF-estimated $|\Delta \Cspin_z|^2$ as a function of $B'$ and of time since the last data point, which clearly shows faster relaxation toward a thermal spin state with increasing $B'$.
+The observed additional relaxation for $B' = \SI{57.2}{\nano\tesla\per\milli\meter}$ (relative to $B'=0$) is $\delta \Omega = \SI{1.54e3}{\per\second}$, found by an exponential fit.
+For $\Delta z$ on the order of a wavelength, as would describe sub-radiant states, we would expect $\delta \Omega \sim \SI{1}{\per\second}$ at this gradient, which clearly disagrees with observations.
+The observed r.m.s. separation $\delta\Delta z$ is about one millimeter, which is thousands of times the typical nearest-neighbor distance $n_{\rm Rb}^{-1/3} \approx \SI{0.14}{\micro\meter}$.